 The CARES Act permitted employers to defer payments of the 6.2% employer Social Security tax beginning March 27, 2020 through December 31, 2020.
 Deferred tax amounts are required to be paid in equal amounts over two years, with payments due in December 2021 and December 2022.
-At December 31, 2020, the Center's deferred Social Security tax payments totaling \$1,336,467 are included in accrued compensation and employee benefits and \$1,336,467 are included in long-term liabilities in the accompanying consolidated balance sheet pursuant to this provision.
-At December 31, 2021, the deferred Social Security tax payments amounted to \$1,335,360 and are included in accrued compensation and employee benefits in the accompanying consolidated balance sheet.
+At December 31, 2021, the deferred Social Security tax payments amounted to \$1,335,360 and are included in accrued compensation and employee benefits in the accompanying consolidated balance sheet, and payments were repaid during the year ended December 31, 2022.